 A consent order is a legally binding court order that shows how a divorcing couple intend to divide any assets and finances they hold within their marriage.

 Obtaining a consent order is the only way that you can prevent your ex-partner claiming against you, even after several years of being divorced.
+Find out what a consent order is and how to obtain one.

 Most solicitors firms will charge over £700 + VAT for them to draft your agreed financial settlement.
 Our qualified solicitors can do this for just £139 fixed fee with no hidden, extra or hourly fees.Apply Online Today for £139